 After spending a glorious day working on set of a primetime television show, I had an outrageous thought: “I’m not sure I want to do this anymore.”

-I had chased my dream career of being an actor for a decade, and was making real headway.
-(Did you catch me on Criminal Minds?
-Leverage?
-Castle?)
+I had chased my dream career of being an actor for a decade and was making real headway.
 But at the literal end of the day, I longed to do work that felt like it mattered more.
 The only problem was that I didn't know what that was.

 After years of struggling and becoming a default expert in what didn’t work, I finally hit upon a counterintuitive approach that led me to find a career I love.
 Now, my meaningful work is helping you discover yours.